Colored Rice is a great way to create fast holiday decor, no matter the holiday! It’s also a great spring craft for kids.

 - Seal the baggie and mix around

-- Once your rice is fully coated, pour onto a paper plate and spread out.
+- Once your rice is fully coated, pour onto a paper plate or cookie sheet and spread out to dry.

 - Dry – I placed mine outside and it dried really quickly (about 10 min)